kmeps4/ps4-ksdk/README.md

+NOTE: DO NO USED IT..
+STILL WIP
 This is an SDK for PlayStation 4 kernels!
-Support for 5.05 only right now!
+Support for 9.00 firmware!
 Created by **Alexandro Sanchez Bach** and maintained by golden
 Check out Alex's project [Oribital](https://github.com/AlexAltea/orbital)